Following the earthquakes in 2015 and the launch of the appeal can was overwhelmed by support .......

-In the past, and on the old CAN website, we tried to support all Just Giving fund raisers by writing something on the site about the event as well as creating a link to the individual's Just Giving account and if permission is given to make the link through to Facebook as well.
+We have always tried to support fund raisers by writing something on the site about the event as well as creating a link to the individual's Just Giving account and if permission is given to make the link through to Facebook as well.

 So, watch this space for new names ........................

 DAVID WILSON raised a lot of money following the sale of some wonderful artwork painted during his 2015 trek to Langtang - sadly, a time which coincided with the catatrophic earthquakes which took place in April and May of that year.
 Flash forward four years and David finds himself in a very different place and still wanting to raise funds for CAN.

 He is writing a blog which can be followed by clicking this link but David is selling his ‘virtual artwork’ on behalf of CAN which you can read all about on David’s JustGiving fundraising page.
 Relatively recently David has been diagnosed with multiple myeloma - diagnosed in the most dramatic way when his spine snapped two months ago - and, lying prone on his bed, determined to be positive about his situation and use the time wisely.
 Please help David with his fund raising and help him reach his target of £1,100.00.